 Next, let’s check out the admission requirements to study in the USA.

-UK Eligibility Criteria
+UK Admission Eligibility Criteria

 - Some UK universities also require candidates to submit their GRE or GMAT scores.
-The top-rated UK universities conduct special selection rounds like personal interviews to provide seats only to deserving candidates.
+The top-rated UK universities conduct special selection rounds, like personal interviews, to provide seats only to deserving candidates.

 - If you plan to pursue management courses, you should have some years of work experience in the relevant industry.